aws-samples/serverless-patterns/alb-lambda-rest-api-sam-py/README.md

 ### SAM CLI for Local API Testing

-The SAM CLI is an extension of the AWS CLI that ass functionality for building and test Lambda applications.
-It uses Docker to run the function in an Amazon Linux environment that matches Lambda runtime from [sam/build-python3.9](https://gallery.ecr.aws/sam/build-python3.9).
-It emulates application's build environment and API.
+The SAM CLI seamlessly extends the capabilities of the AWS CLI, introducing essential features for constructing and validating Lambda applications.
+Leveraging the power of Docker, it orchestrates the execution of functions within an Amazon Linux environment meticulously aligned with the Lambda runtime specifications, all sourced from [sam/build-python3.9](https://gallery.ecr.aws/sam/build-python3.9).
+This emulation meticulously replicates the application's build environment and API.

+To simulate an ALB (Application Load Balancer) event, the CLI relies on the configuration stored in [event.json](./events/event.json).
+This file precisely corresponds to the ALB event, and its generation is effortlessly managed by the SAM command: `sam local generate-event alb request`.

-To build and execute your function, run the following:
+Now, to seamlessly build and execute your function, execute the following command:

-[event.json](./events/event.json) corresponds to ALB event.
-Generated using SAM
-command: `sam local generate-event alb request`

 ```commandline
 pipenv requirements > requirements.txt